 Running combustion engines in confined areas CAN KILL IN MINUTES.
 Engine exhaust fumes contain carbon-monoxide - a deadly gas that you cannot smell or see.
 NEVER run a combustion engine in confined areas EVEN IF windows and doors are open.
 ONLY run combustion engines OUTDOORS and away from doors, windows and vents. • Petrol/fuel/gasoline is extremely flammable - keep clear of naked flames or other ignition sources. • Do not have the engine running during inspection and maintenance unless specifically required. • The engine should be cool enough to touch before performing maintenance activities. • Some maintenance activities described may be beyond the scope of some users.
-For procedures that you are not comfortable with or have the tools or experience for, or if problems persist after following all suggested actions, contact a service centre or qualified technician.
+For procedures that you are not comfortable with or have the tools or experience for, have the unit serviced by a service centre or qualified technician.